-Identify and list language (English) related errors common among students.
+(i) Identify and list language (English) related errors common among students.

-Prepare a list of idioms, proverb in English
+(ii) Prepare a list of idioms, proverb in English.

-Teaching any creative piece in the classroom on the basis of (a) level of the students difficulties faced during school experience programme.
+(iii) Teaching any creative piece in the classroom on the basis of: (a) level of the students, and(b) perspective.

-(b) perspective

-Prepare an outline for action research on the basis of your experience of the
+(iv) Prepare an outline for action research on the basis of your experience of the difficulties faced during school experience programme.